StarKRE22/Atomic/Docs/Events/Bus/Manual.md

-# 📣 Atomic.Events.Bus
+# 📣 Atomic.Events

-The **Atomic.Events.Bus** namespace contains event bus implementations used to publish and subscribe to events.
+The **Atomic.Events** namespace contains event bus implementations used to publish and subscribe to events.
 Buses decouple senders from receivers by routing events through integer keys, while strongly-typed `EventKey<TBus>` structs and source-generated extension methods keep the API safe and discoverable.